 See a list of Fashion Design Programs by Clicking Here!

-What is Fashion and Apparel Design?
+What is Fashion Design?

-Fashion design began in the 19th century when Charles Frederick Worth, an English clothing designer, began to place his name on clothing produced by his fashion house in Paris.
+The history of fashion design officially began in the 19th century when Charles Frederick Worth, an English clothing designer, began to place his name on clothing produced by his fashion house in Paris.
 The term couturier, women's clothing designer, was invented to describe Worth.
 The date typically given by historians for the start of the fashion industry is 1858.
-Prior to that date, though fashion existed, it was dictated by the buyers, typically the aristocracy, who would instruct dress makers in what styles they wished to be fitted.
+Prior to that date, fashion was dictated by the buyers, typically the aristocracy, who would instruct dress makers in what styles they wished to be fitted.

 It was also around this time that clothing companies began to use illustrations of designs to market their clothing.
 Rather than going through the expensive and time consuming habit of producing a sample dress to be modeled for potential clients, now designers would produce painting of potential outfits from which interested clients could choose and approve, after which production would begin on that particular set of clothing.

 The number of college fashion programs can be dizzying for most students.
 Students can quickly find fashion schools in New York to Los Angeles that have an array of programs for prospective students to consider.
 For example, degree programs can be offered as certificates, associate's degree, bachelor's degree, or master's degree.
 Likewise, students can select between on-campus programs or online fashion designing courses.
 Students also may have the opportunity to select specializations at fashion school in areas such as:

 - Fashion Design

 - Fashion Business